NEW VOLUNTEERS(ages 18+)

 IF YOU WOULD LIKE TO VOLUNTEER* FORSACRED HEART PARISH AND/OR SCHOOL,You must be STAND Certified & Approved!

-*This includes, but is not limited to, Vacation Bible School, Glyndon Area Players,
+*This includes, but is not limited to, ALL school volunteers, Vacation Bible School,

-Coaching and/or Refereeing, and any or all Youth Ministry activities.
+Knights of Columbus, Coaching and/or Refereeing, and Youth Ministry activities.

 Please note that this new process could still take up to 3 or 4 weeks to process and approve.